adi3e08/adi3e08.github.io/_portfolio/portfolio-2.md

 ---
 title: "Lagrangian Model Based Reinforcement Learning"
 permalink: /research/mbrl-lnn
-date : 2022-10-27
 venue: 'Deep Reinforcement Learning Workshop, NeurIPS'
+excerpt: 'Published at Deep Reinforcement Learning Workshop, NeurIPS 2022.

-excerpt: 'We apply model-based RL to robotic systems undergoing rigid body motion.
+We apply model-based RL to robotic systems undergoing rigid body motion.
 We utilize the structure of rigid body dynamics to learn a Lagrangian Neural Network and use it to train our model-based RL algorithm.'
 author_profile: False
 ---
 <!-- This is joint work with [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/){:target="_blank"}. -->